headwinds/sc2jsonhunt/README.md

 ## work n progress

-status: Currently, I can open a sc2 replay and return game events as an object.
+status: Currently, I can open a sc2 replay and return game events as a javascript-friendly array of objects.

 last update: Aug 9/2014